Simple-Software-Solutions/Simple-Cloud/README.md

 # Installation
 https://docs.sssolutions.io

-This is now replaced with Rubus Drive aka RDrive
+This is now supersede with Rubus Drive aka RDrive